Ingrown nail: Causes

 One study compared patients with ingrown toenails to healthy controls and found no difference in the shape of toenails between those of patients and of the control group.
 The study suggested that treatment should not be based on the correction of a non-existent nail deformity.
 In some cases, however, there is nail deformity.

-Ingrown toenails are caused by weight-bearing (activities such as walking, running, etc.) in patients that have too much soft skin tissue on the sides of their nail.
+Ingrown toenails are caused by weight-bearing (activities such as walking and running) in patients that have too much soft skin tissue on the sides of their nail.
 Weight bearing causes this excessive amount of skin to bulge up along the sides of the nail.
 The pressure on the skin around the nail results in the tissue being damaged, resulting in swelling, redness and infection.
 Many treatments are directed at the nail itself and often include partial or full removal of the healthy nail.
 However, failure to treat the cutaneous condition can result in a return of the ingrowth and a deformity or mutilation of the nail.

 Prevention

 The most common digit to become ingrown is the big toe, but ingrowth can occur on any nail.
 Ingrown nails can be avoided by cutting nails straight across; not along a curve, not too short and no shorter than the flesh around it.
 Footwear that is too small or too narrow, or with too shallow a "toe box", will exacerbate any underlying problem with a toenail.
-Sharp square corners may be uncomfortable and cause snagging on socks.
+Sharp square corners may be uncomfortable and cause snagging on socks, so filing of the corners is reasonable.
 Proper cutting leaves the leading edge of the nail free of the flesh, precluding it from growing into the toe.
-Filing of the corner is reasonable.

 Some nails require cutting of the corners far back to remove edges that dig into the flesh; this is often done as a partial wedge resection by a podiatrist.
 Ingrown toe nails can be caused by injury, commonly blunt trauma in which the flesh is pressed against the nail causing a small cut that swells.
 Injury to the nail can cause it to grow abnormally, making it wider or thicker than normal, or even bulged or crooked.